 11. Calls upon States to develop and implement measures to address the increased risk of vulnerability among women and girls to forced marriage, including those women and girls who are hardest to reach and are already married, in particular adolescent girls, in consultation with and with the participation of women and girls, and integrating them into humanitarian responses, from the early stages of humanitarian emergencies, and protecting women and girls from all forms of violence, including sexual and gender-based violence and exploitation during humanitarian emergencies, situations of forced displacement, armed conflict, natural hazard and public health emergencies, including by ensuring their access to such services as health and education, providing inclusive and equitable quality education, and strengthening follow-up and interventions to prevent and eliminate forced marriage in humanitarian settings and to address the needs of those affected;

-12. Reaffirms all parties to armed conflicts must take immediate and concrete measures to prevent, halt and respond to attacks against schools, hospitals and other critical civilian infrastructure, including United Nations and humanitarian premises, and to uphold their protected status under international humanitarian law; further urges them to refrain from any action that endangers or impedes children’s safe access to education and health services, including any military use of educational or health facilities or any other action that compromises the civilian character of such facilities;
+12. Reaffirms all parties to armed conflicts must take immediate and concrete measures to prevent, halt and respond to attacks against schools, hospitals and other critical civilian infrastructure, including United Nations and humanitarian premises, and to uphold their protected status, as applicable, under international humanitarian law; further urges them to refrain from any action that endangers or impedes children’s safe access to education and health services, including any military use of educational or health facilities or any other action that compromises the civilian character of such facilities;

 13. Calls upon States to safeguard, protect, respect, fulfil and promote the right to education, including in situations of armed conflict, reaffirming its contribution to the achievement of peace and security and its essential role as life-saving and protective spaces for children, and encourages States, with the support of the United Nations and relevant humanitarian and development actors, to ensure the continuation of education for all children affected by armed conflict, through safe and appropriate alternative education modalities, distance or remote learning solutions when feasible, catch-up programmes, measures to recognize children’s existing education credentials, ensuring relevant education personnel and access to necessary learning materials, while taking into account girls’ equal access to education and addressing gender-based discrimination, gender stereotypes and negative social norms in education systems;